“GET OUT!!! GET OUT!!!”

 The entire family get-together scene with the white families was, by far, the most off-putting in an aesthetic sense.
 The whites were blatantly facile and dishonest.

-They were actually going out of their way to prove they weren’t racist to the main character.
+They were actually going out of their way to prove to Chris they weren’t racist.
 “Man, I love golf!
 Did you know that Tiger Woods is my favorite of all time????” *wink wink*

 “Black fashion is IN!” *wink wink*

 “Obama!
 THIRRRRRRD TERRRRRRRRM!!!!!” *wink*

 As the movie shows, the white families’ pandering to blacks was a ruse to get their guard down and exploit them for their physique and social confidence.